 Understanding accreditation costs

 The British Council accreditation process involves several fees to ensure a thorough evaluation of your institution.
 Here's a breakdown.
-The costs associated with accreditation are detailed in the Full Fees sheet 2024-25.
+The costs associated with Accreditation are detailed in the Full Fees sheet 2024-25.

 When you apply for Accreditation: